rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 9. Test Scripts

-The parsed data SSH Log file is provided in the folder:
+The wrangled SSH Log file is provided in the folder:
 [data/SSH_Files](https://github.com/BoiseState/CS321_Cybersecurity/tree/master/data/SSH_Files).

 The expected dump files and query results are provided in the folders: